brayo003/Substrate-X-Theory-of-Information-Gravity/phase-3-matter-formation/README.md

-# Phase 3: Matter Formation
+# Phase 3: Hypothesized Particle Stability Mechanisms

 ## Overview
 Explains how stable matter emerges from Substrate X dynamics - particles as organized flow patterns, electromagnetic properties as directional constraints, and the entire periodic table as different vortex configurations in the universal substrate.